 - Organize and maintain Children’s Ministry supplies and curriculum.

-- Maintain mailing/email list of existing parents and children.
+- Maintain mailing/email list of existing parents, children and youth.

 - Track and review patterns of attendance.